Passive Income From Blogging: The Ultimate Guide

 Also, most bookings are quite small commission (under $20) but every now and they you get a unicorn that books a super fancy hotel in Turks and Caicos garnering a commission of $150.

-In total, I planned about 12 honeymoons in 2021.
-Each honeymoon cost about $8,000 to $12,000 including flights with hotels (eligible for booking.com affiliate) being roughly $4,000 to $8,000.
+In total, I planned about 10 different trips in 2023.
+Most of these trips were honeymoons to South Africa costing between $8,000 to $12,000 including flights with hotels (eligible for booking.com affiliate) being roughly $4,000 to $8,000.
 I get 4% commission from Booking.com so this averaged out to be around $150-300 per honeymoon.
-I’m thinking I will eventually add a service charge here of some sort (a few % of the total cost of the trip) but for now, it’s been relatively easy and quite fun to talk to so many couples.
+I also add a flat planning fee to each trip which ranges from $250-$350.
+I actually quite enjoy this and it’s been quite fun to talk to so many people.

 Here are some examples of the trips I’ve planned around Africa.

 As far as expenses go, there really aren’t many to speak of.
 I’m not creating a physical product of any sort.
-The only things I pay for regularly are my domain name ($10/yr), hosting (about $75/yr), and some premium WordPress plugins.
+The only things I pay for regularly are my domain name ($15/yr), hosting (about $150/yr), and some premium WordPress plugins.
 I think as the blog grows, there is room for more premium WordPress plugins like a newsletter management system but for now, it is unnecessary.

 Leave a Reply